amorales145/Websitehosting/README.md

 sudo ufw applist.
 This will list available applications for the firewall.
 ![showfirewallapplist](https://github.com/user-attachments/assets/2d89e322-3ae5-48ab-aaec-200c48c9a07a)

-21. We will now configure and enable the firewall
+21. We will now configure and enable and update the firewall rules

 sudo ufw allow 'Apache full'
 sudo allow OpenSSH